Your data layers are ready to be combined into your final map.

 bounding box are unncessary.
 Plot the hillshade layer again removing the axes,

 bounding box, and legend.
-(Hint: use box=FALSE
+(Hint: use box=FALSE to get rid of the bounding

 box)